Is Pool Table Felt Glued Down?

 The answer is yes, pool table felt is often glued down.
 But that’s not the only way to secure the felt to the table.
 Staples are sometimes used instead of glue.
 But pool table glue is not the kind you’re likely to have around the house.
 The best pool table glue is designed to work on pool table felt.

 The Super 77 is a spray adhesive while the Scotch-Weld needs to be applied with a brush or a roller.
-They’re also designed to work on cardboard, plastic, metal, and wood.
+They’re also designed to work on cardboard, plastic, metal, along with wood.
 These glues don’t solidify for several minutes, meaning if you make a mistake putting the felt on, it’s possible to correct it before the glue dries.

 However, both of them are considered permanent glue, so making a mistake that you don’t notice until the glue is dry can be a costly one.